 - Price: $215/10L

-- Pros: Also controls numerous broadleaf weeds and cool season grasses,
+- Pros: A Monument herbicide alternative which also controls numerous broadleaf weeds and cool season grasses,

 - Cons: Can only be used on couch and zoysia, Need to add a non-ionic surfactant at 0.25% v/v to the spray mixture, repeat 4-8 weeks later once regrowth is observed, rainfast after 3 hours.